-You can use either the show users or the systat command to display information about the active lines of the protocol translator, including the line number, connection names, idle time, and terminal location.

-The optional keyword all displays information about both active and inactive lines.
+The show users or systat command displays information about the active ports of the terminal server, including the line number, connection name, idle time, and terminal location.
+Specify the keyword all to display information about both active and inactive ports.